tcalmeida/socketio-chat-app/README.md

 #SocketIO Chat App

-A chat application that allows the user to send and receive messages from several other users in real time.
+A chat application that allows the user to send and receive messages from several other users in real time

 ## Features